bkimminich/it-security-lecture/slides/02-01-owasp.md

 # [Data Factors](https://owasp.org/Top10/A00_2021_Introduction/#data-factors)

-> * <small>CWEs Mapped: The number of CWEs mapped to a category by the Top 10 team.</small>
+> * CWEs Mapped: The number of CWEs mapped to a category by the Top 10 team.
-> * <small>Incidence Rate: Incidence rate is the percentage of applications vulnerable to that CWE from the population tested by that org for that year.</small>
+> * Incidence Rate: Incidence rate is the percentage of applications vulnerable to that CWE from the population tested by that org for that year.
-> * <small>Weighted Exploit: The Exploit sub-score from CVSSv2 and CVSSv3 scores assigned to CVEs mapped to CWEs, normalized, and placed on a 10pt scale.</small>
+> * Weighted Exploit: The Exploit sub-score from CVSSv2 and CVSSv3 scores assigned to CVEs mapped to CWEs, normalized, and placed on a 10pt scale.
-> * <small>Weighted Impact: The Impact sub-score from CVSSv2 and CVSSv3 scores assigned to CVEs mapped to CWEs, normalized, and placed on a 10pt scale.</small>
+> * Weighted Impact: The Impact sub-score from CVSSv2 and CVSSv3 scores assigned to CVEs mapped to CWEs, normalized, and placed on a 10pt scale.

+---

-> * <small>(Testing) Coverage: The percentage of applications tested by all organizations for a given CWE.</small>
+> * (Testing) Coverage: The percentage of applications tested by all organizations for a given CWE.
-> * <small>Total Occurrences: Total number of applications found to have the CWEs mapped to a category.</small>
+> * Total Occurrences: Total number of applications found to have the CWEs mapped to a category.
-> * <small>Total CVEs: Total number of CVEs in the NVD DB that were mapped to the CWEs mapped to a category.</small>
+> * Total CVEs: Total number of CVEs in the NVD DB that were mapped to the CWEs mapped to a category.

 ---